 Able to discuss the role of digital espionage, from his experiences as Director-General of the British Security Service, Lord Jonathan Evans is a widely respected advisor in fields relating to national security and cyber defence.
 Upon leaving his role he became an advisor for cyber defence intelligence company, Darktrace.

 "The next challenge is to make sure the next generation is better protected"

-Looking for a cyber crime expert or top cybersecurity speakers to help in managing cyber security risks?
+Looking for a cybercrime expert or top cybersecurity speakers to help in managing cybersecurity risks?
 Simply get in touch with our team today, and we will find the right expert for you.
-With access to the top specialists in the field we might as well be a dedicated cyber security speakers bureau.
-If however, you haven't been able to find what you're looking for, we have a number of keynote speakers available in all areas from big data to business management.
+With access to the top specialists in the field, we might as well be a dedicated cybersecurity speakers bureau.
+If however, you haven't been able to find what you're looking for, we have many keynote speakers available in all areas from big data to business management.